 Love in the movies has a way of sweeping you off your feet and giving you hope that your lover is just around the corner.
 They could be coming to your house as a prospective match, or moving in next door to you.
 You could be sitting behind them in a classroom, or my favourite – checking out the same books as you in a library or bookstore.

 The ninety minute runtime makes you believe that your 20-year-old life will also have that love, if it doesn't already.
-That's what makes these movies my favourite ones about.
+That's what makes these romantic movies my favourite ones.
 They don't necessarily have happy endings, but they make you believe in love.

 Childhood love is at its finest in this movie.
 From the awkward first meeting of a shy Bryce and a girl with her heart on her sleeve to a teenager feeling ashamed of his love because of societal norms but in the end realising, that she loved him all along, and so did he.
 The movie weaves through the shy, awkward years of young love to the self-conscious teenage years with its changing narratives.
 Girl next door might be an old formula, but the changing point of view between Bryce and Juli gives it freshness and explores how understanding and realising love might be a bit tougher than we think.